 The exposition shows how the partitioning trick is applicable more broadly to cases where matrices are not of full rank.
 Once the input matrix is partitioned, the sub-matrices have full rank, thereby facilitating our derivations.
 The remainder of the article is structured as follows: in Section \ref{sec:prelim} we give an introduction to the QR and LQ decompositions.
 We also introduce the matrix \bp\ process and state basic results in matrix algebra that we use throughout the article.
 Then in Section 3 we derive expressions for the gradient through matrix backpropagation for QR (Deep and Square) case in Section 3.1, QR Wide case in Section 3.2, and LQ Deep case in Section 3.3.
+In Section 4 we give the complex QR matrix backprop.
 We then conclude with a few final notes.
 An extensive Appendix is available which includes derivations of results omitted for brevity.